mitmedialab/prg-raise-playground/README.md

 As long as the development server is running (meaning the `npm run dev` command is still executing), every change you make to the extension file will trigger the page to refresh and your changes will be reflected automagically 🪄.

+As mentioned above, the generated `index.ts` file will have to documentation to assist you in getting started.
+Also, if you want to know more about a field or variable, hover over it.
+Like so:

 #### 🥋 Advanced

 If you're a pro extension-maker, use the following command to make a new extension that contains no documentation and/or filler text.